Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended

-In fact, unlike the internal model principle results, it is observed in this paper, that as the performance function approaches zero, the coupling term approaches to possibly non-zero time-varying signal, which compensates the heterogeneity of the individual agents.
+In fact, unlike the internal model principle results, it is observed in this paper, that, as the performance function approaches zero, the coupling term approaches a possibly non-zero time-varying signal, which compensates the heterogeneity of the individual agents.
 Specific use of this idea to solve distributed consensus optimization can be found in \citep{leeutility}.
 We want to emphasize that even when asymptotic synchronization is achieved, the input $u_i(t, \nu_i(t))$ can still be bounded.
-In fact, even though the performance functions $\psi_i$ are asymptotically converging to zero, the diffusive term $\nu_i$ which also converges asymptotically to zero makes the fraction $\nu_i(t)/\psi_i(t)$ be strictly contained inside the interval $(-1, 1)$ uniformly, making the input $\mu_i(\nu_i(t)/\psi_i(t))$ to be uniformly bounded.
+In fact, even though the performance functions $\psi_i$ are asymptotically converging to zero, the diffusive term $\nu_i$, which also converges asymptotically to zero, makes the fraction $\nu_i(t)/\psi_i(t)$ be strictly contained inside the interval $(-1, 1)$ uniformly, making the input $\mu_i(\nu_i(t)/\psi_i(t))$ to be uniformly bounded.
 We refer to Section~\ref{sec:MR} for sufficient conditions that guarantee the boundedness of input.

 Relying also on the observation that arbitrary precision synchronization can be achieved by the high-gain linear coupling law, a dynamic coupling law motivated by the $\lambda$-tracking studied in adaptive controls \citep{ilchmann1994universal} given, for instance, as